MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Remove-PSSession.md

 ### -Name

+Specifies an array of friendly names of sessions.
-Closes the PSSessions with the specified friendly names.
+This cmdlet closes the **PSSessions** that have the specified friendly names.
-Wildcards are permitted.
+Wildcard characters are permitted.

-Because the friendly name of a PSSession might not be unique, when using the Name parameter, consider also using the WhatIf  or Confirm parameter in the Remove-PSSession command.
+Because the friendly name of a **PSSession** might not be unique, when you use the *Name* parameter, consider also using the *WhatIf* or *Confirm* parameter in the **Remove-PSSession** command.

 ```yaml
 Type: String[]